 TRILOGY HEALTH SERVICES TEAM TAILGATING CONTEST

 Team members are encouraged to decorate their company team tailgating area.
 Teams will be judged based on creativity of design décor, themes, and overall spirit.
+In 2020, companies are encouraged to decorate using a patriotic theme.
 Points will be awarded for first place (25 points), second place (15 points), and third place (10 points).

 TEAM T-SHIRT CONTEST

 Each team is encouraged to design t-shirts that include the company’s name to wear during competition.
 T-shirts will be judged based on creativity of design, themes and overall spirit.
+In 2020, companies are encouraged to design their t-shirts using a patriotic theme.
 Points will be awarded for first place (25 points), second place (15 points) and third place (10 points).